Officers and Staff

 Elisha can be contacted at ext.
 319 or firstname.lastname@example.org.

-Rabbi Max can be contacted at ext.
-310 or firstname.lastname@example.org.
+Tali can be contacted at ext.
+308 or email@example.com.

 |Ricardo Munster, Senior Programs Director, has been a member of Beth El staff since November, 2006.
 A native of Argentina, Ricardo received his MA in Engineering from the University of Buenos Aires, and worked in that field for many years.
 Following a career change in 1999, he was appointed Executive Director of the Hirsch Home in Buenos Aires, a Jewish continuing-care facility for 200 residents.
 Together with his wife, Irene, they moved to North Carolina in 2004, where he continued his Jewish communal involvement as the volunteer coordinator for the Durham-Chapel Hill Jewish Federation.
 When Irene was offered a position in the area in 2005, they moved to Bethesda, and, shortly after, they joined Beth El.
 In his capacity as program coordinator, Ricardo assists both rabbis for all life cycle events, works together with the rabbis and parents to ensure a smooth B’nai Mitzvah process, is in charge of the College Outreach activities, and is very involved with the Senior Caucus programming.